Email Marketing Strategies To Improve Conversion

 Why is email marketing important?

 Email has transformed how we do business and it has been recognised as the technology that has had the greatest impact on how we work over the past ten years.
-Email also is vastly more effective at acquiring new customers than social media – almost 40 times that of Facebook and Twitter combined.
+Email marketing also is vastly more effective at acquiring new customers than social media – almost 40 times that of Facebook and Twitter combined.

 However, on the average contact list around 60% of emails are inactive.
 This means that less than half of your contacts are probably receiving your communication and have a chance of opening it.